12 August 1851

 Robert Bell, the reformist and liberal-minded editor of The Ottawa Citizen, mocked Powell.
 He opined that June & Co. was a “most respectable company,” and that he was “at a loss to appreciate justly the various performances, and the decent and becoming manner with which it was carried on.”
 He added “Really the Editor of the Gazette is impayable [priceless], when forgetting who he is, he robes himself in the garb of the casuist, and decides for the spiritual benefit of his townsmen, what sort of amusement they are to have, and what are those which might prove detrimental to their morals.”
 Given the warm reception given to the Circus by Bytown’s residents, Bell said Powell was “preaching in the desert.”
 Bell described the performance of Mrs Cole as “lady-like,” and that she had managed her spirited horse in an elegant manner.
 He also thought Mrs Sherwood was a good equestrian performer.
 As well, he praised highly the performance of the circus men especially that of John Gossin who Bell described as “a spirited and merry Clown of the troupe who kept the audience in a constant fit of laughter.”
 In one of the Circus’s performances, Gossin’s jokes about Powell, elicited “a roar of laughter.”
 Bell hoped that that would teach Powell that his position in the community “is not such as to warrant his giving advices as to what is morally becoming to the ladies of Bytown.”

-If June & Company was the first itinerant American circus to make its way to Ottawa, it was far from the last.
-Until World War I, few years went by without at least one circus stopping in Bytown and later Ottawa.
+After June & Company, other circuses stopped regularly in Bytown and later Ottawa through the remainder of the nineteenth century and well into the twentieth.
 Once the city was accessible by rail, productions also became bigger and more elaborate owing to both supply and demand reasons.
 Rail service lifted the constraints on what travelling circuses could transport from town to town at reasonable cost.
 This allowed them to respond to competitive pressures for new and more bizarre acts from increasingly jaded audiences who had become bored with equestrians, tumblers and clowns, the mainstay of early circuses.
 Perhaps the greatest circuses of the late nineteenth century that came to Ottawa was the famous Barnum & Bailey Circus, billed as “The Greatest Show on Earth.”
 So fantastic was the Barnum & Bailey Circus, it warrants its own story.

 Brown, Col. T. Allston, 1994.
 Amphitheatres & Circuses, Emeritus Enterprise, San Bernardino, California.